 How to Calculate Cargo Capacity for an RV

 This is why, in recent decades, RVIA (at the behest of NHTSA) required towable RV manufacturers to change the way they were calculating and displaying cargo carrying capacity (CCC), which is visible on your RV tire sticker.

 CCC is usually calculated as GVWR minus the following:

-- Weight of full onboard propane tanks
+- The weight of full onboard propane tanks.

 - SCWR (Sleeping Capacity Weight Rating) (applicable only to motorhomes*)